Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Offensive Security Unit/14-Web-Development/Solutions-Web-Development.md

 2. What are the different parts of an HTTP request?

-    * **ANS:** The Request Line is the very first line in an HTTP request.
-The combination of three parts forms it
+    * **ANS:** An HTTP client sends an HTTP request to a server in the form of a request message which includes following format:
         * Request Method
         * Request-Line
         * Request URI
         * Request Header Fields

             * Example:
                ````
                POST /cgi-bin/process.cgi HTTP/1.1